skip to Main Content

 Kiwi pukupuku is the smallest of the five surviving species.
 Together with its larger relations, the great spotted kiwi and rowi, it is one of three kiwi species that used to roam the Nelson area.
 All three species went locally extinct after the arrival of introduced predators, especially stoats and dogs.

-An experienced and accredited kiwi handler and translocation practitioner from Save the Kiwi will oversee all aspects of the operation, including catching and preparing birds on Kāpiti Island for translocation.
-Representatives from the Brook Waimārama Sanctuary will be assisting in teams for several weeks in April on Kapiti Island.
+An experienced and accredited kiwi handler and translocation practitioner from Save the Kiwi oversaw all aspects of the operation, including catching and preparing birds on Kāpiti Island for translocation.
+Representatives from the Brook Waimārama Sanctuary worked in teams for several weeks in April on Kapiti Island.

 Factors that contribute to a successful translocation include handling the birds with care, selecting healthy individuals, keeping the birds well-fed and watered, and minimising stress and overheating during transport and release.